Free Things to Do in Orlando

 Visit Old Town

-Old Town is near Celebration.
-The entire area is set up to look like the towns in Florida used to in the past.
+Old Town is located near Celebration and the entire area is set up to look like the towns in Florida used to in the past.

-There are numerous events happening in Old Town each week.
-A couple of them are car shows, karaoke, live music, and a farmers market.
+You’ll find events like car shows, karaoke, live music, and a farmers market.

 Visit Fort Christmas Historical Museum & Park